wentran/js_complexity_analyzer/README.md

 ### Prerequisites

-I also use a number of node.js tools to initialize and test the project.
+A number of node.js tools is used to initialize and test the project.
 You must have node.js and its package manager (npm) installed.
-You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Install Dependencies

 There are two kinds of dependencies in this project: tools and angular framework code.
 The tools help manage and test the application.

-* Get the tools I depend upon via `npm`, the [node package manager][npm].
+* Get the tools depend upon via `npm`, the [node package manager][npm].
 * Get the angular code via `bower`, a [client-side code package manager][bower].

 Tools have been preconfigured `npm` to automatically run `bower` so you can simply do: